-- As a separate legal entity, a Singapore subsidiary’s debts and liability do not extend to the foreign parent company
+- As a separate legal entity, a Singapore subsidiary’s debts and liabilities do not extend to the foreign parent company

-- Singapore subsidiaries are tax-residence of Singapore and qualify for tax incentives, exemptions and grants available in Singapore.
+- Singapore subsidiaries are tax-residents of Singapore and qualify for tax incentives, exemptions and grants available in Singapore.

 - A Singapore subsidiary has its own company constitution and therefore it has the freedom to conduct different business activities than those of the parent company.